29+ Amazing Meeting Statistics 2022: Virtual Vs In-Person Meeting, Zoom, And Productivity

 #16.
 The COVID-19 pandemic has been linked to an increase in video conferencing.

 The need for remote work is growing rapidly, and this year has seen a boom in the video conference industry.
 The virtual meetings statistics show a 500% rise in buyer activity after the coronavirus disease pandemic.
-This is also evident in the surge in corporate spending, with around 67% of companies have increased their video conferencing budgets for 2020.
+This is also evident in the surge in corporate spending, with around 67% of companies having increased their video conferencing budgets for 2020.

 #17.
-Employee meetings have increased by 12.9% from 2020 to 2021.
+Employee meetings have increased by 15% in 2023.

 This is because there are more online meetings than in-person meetings.
 However, just because more people attend meetings doesn’t necessarily mean they are going on longer.